RatInABox-Lab/RatInABox/ratinabox/contribs/TaskEnv_example_files/TaskEnv_teaching_example.md

                              verbose=False)
 ```

+    /Users/ryoung/opt/anaconda3/envs/ratinabox11/lib/python3.11/site-packages/ratinabox/utils.py:694: UserWarning: Cannot collect the default_params dictionaries, as SpatialGoalEnvironment does not have the class attribute 'default_params' defined in its preamble.
+(Can be just an empty dictionary, i.e.: default_params = dict().)
+      warnings.warn(
+    /Users/ryoung/opt/anaconda3/envs/ratinabox11/lib/python3.11/site-packages/ratinabox/utils.py:749: UserWarning: Cannot check the keys in the params dictionary, as <class 'ratinabox.contribs.TaskEnvironment.SpatialGoalEnvironment'> does not have a class attribute 'default_params' defined in its preamble.
+(Can be just an empty dictionary, i.e.: default_params = dict().)
+      warnings.warn(

 Now, let's bring some goals to life for our environment.
 We intialize goals by attaching them to an environment.
 In the case of the spatial goals below, they have some default reward (unless you attach your own through `reward=reward`) and take on a random position (unless you provide it through `pos=pos`).

 Here, we generates two spatial goals at random coordinates within the environment 🎲, and one goal that has a precise position (x=0.2, y=0.2) and a reward object `r_con` that's granted upon completion 🎯.
 The remaining goals will be equipped with the default reward object.